top of page

 About Me.

-I was born in California and grew up in Hawaii and Barcelona alongside a huge family–consisting of my parents, my elder sister and almost-nine-year-younger baby brother, 12 aunties and uncles, and 17 (and growing) cousins.
-I received my Bachelor’s Degree in Political Science and Economics from the University of Chicago in March 2024 and after moved to Boston to work as a paralegal for the law firm Skadden, Arps, Slate, Meagher & Flom LLP.
-I currently hold the title of Miss Worcester County 2025 and am focusing my year of service on preventing sexual violence and supporting survivors.
-I hope to extend my passion for service into my future career as an attorney after obtaining my J.D./M.B.A. in the next few years.
+I was born in California and grew up in Hawaii and Barcelona in a large, vibrant family—my parents, my older sister, my baby brother (who is almost nine years younger), 12 aunts and uncles, and 17 (and growing) cousins.
+I earned my Bachelor’s Degree in Political Science and Economics from the University of Chicago in March 2024, then moved to Boston to work as a paralegal at Skadden, Arps, Slate, Meagher & Flom LLP.
+I currently hold the title of Miss Worcester County 2025, dedicating my year of service to preventing sexual violence and supporting survivors.
+I hope to carry this passion for service into my future career as an attorney after earning my J.D. from Harvard Law School.

 The Four Points of the Crown & Me